 Biomass of polar cod in the Barents Sea (Boreogadus saida)

-The polar cod is the only strictly pelagic fish species in the Barents Sea.
-It is adapted to Arctic water masses, with temperatures down to freezing point.
+The polar cod is the only strictly arctic pelagic fish species in the Barents Sea.
+It is adapted to Arctic water masses, with temperatures down to the freezing point.
 The cold water defines its available habitat.
 The amount of polar cod may give an indication of the conditions for an Arctic population in the Barents Sea.

 What is being monitored?

 The biomass of polar cod is monitored using acoustics and trawling during the annual Norwegian-Russian Ecosystem Survey in the Barents Sea.

-The survey follows transects which are evenly distributed over the Barents Sea, but the entire distribution area of the polar cod stock is not covered, in particular the stock distribution stretches further north.
+The survey follows transects which are evenly distributed over the Barents Sea, but the entire distribution area of the polar cod stock is not covered, in particular the stock distribution stretches further north than the survey area.

 There are several sources of uncertainty with this method, both connected to the actual measurement, detection, interpretation, converting from acoustics to biomass and the degree of coverage.
 A summary of such uncertainty for equivalent surveying of herring in Norwegian waters is found in Løland et al., 2007.

 A fundamental prerequisite for attaining a total estimate for the stock is that the entire distribution area is covered.
 This is not the case for polar cod in the Barents Sea, and hence the estimate is valid only for the part of the stock present in the Barents Sea during autumn.